awsdocs/aws-glue-developer-guide/doc_source/creating_running_workflows.md

 1. In the navigation pane, under **ETL**, choose **Workflows**\.

+1. Choose **Add workflow**\.

-1. Choose **Add workflow** and complete the **Add a new ETL workflow** form\.
+1. On the **Add a new ETL workflow** page, enter a workflow name and optional description\.

+1. \(Optional\) Choose **Add property** and add default workflow run properties\.

-   Any optional default run properties that you add are made available as arguments to all jobs in the workflow\.
+   Default run properties are made available as arguments to all jobs in the workflow\.
 For more information, see [Getting and Setting Workflow Run Properties](workflow-run-properties-code.md)\.

+1. \(Optional\) For **Max concurrency**, enter the maximum number of concurrent workflow runs to allow for this workflow\.

+   You can use this parameter to prevent unwanted multiple updates to data, to control costs, and in some cases, to prevent exceeding the maximum number of concurrent runs of any of the component jobs\.
+If you leave this parameter blank, there is no limit to the number of concurrent workflow runs\.

+1. \(Optional\) Add tags to the workflow\.
+Each tag must have a key\.
+The key value is optional\.

+   For more information, see [AWS Tags in AWS Glue](monitor-tags.md)\.

 1. Choose **Add workflow**\.